ilya40umov/linux-mint-software-checklist/README.md

 ### Via Aptitude

-- `apt install build-essential` - TBD
+- `apt install build-essential` - includes all packages needed to compile a Debian package (e.g. GCC)
-- `apt install python3-pip python3-setuptools python3-dev` - TBD
+- `apt install python3-pip python3-setuptools python3-dev` - **PIP** for Python 3, as well as other major deps required for installing some Python packages
-- `apt install jq finger` - TBD
-- `apt install htop glances powertop sysstat` - TBD
-- `apt install traceroute tcpflow nmap socat` - TBD
-- `apt install git` - TBD
+- `apt install git` - **Git** - possibly the best version control system out there
-- `apt install stress siege apache2-utils` - various load testing tools
 - `apt install guake` - **Guake** - a dropdown terminal that can be shown / hidden with a shortcut
 - `apt install tmux` - **Tmux**, a terminal multiplexer, e.g. allows splitting your terminal into panes
 - `apt install vim-gnome` - **Vim**, a version of Vim that allows yanking/pasting to/from the clipboard (`"+y`/`"+p`)